TBSDrJ/Speed_Compare_Narcissistic_Nos/README.md

 |Python, with 3.9      |22.42 sec|4.228 mB|

 + I have a memory of Fortran being faster than C last year, I'm not sure what changed.
++ The "Python 3.10 with C lib" uses find_narcissistic_array_library.c, which was compiled with -Ofast.